September Birthstone: Sapphire

 What is the birthstone for September?

 The birthstone for September is sapphire.
 Sapphires are members of the gem species corundum.
 Depending on the exact chemistry of individual stones, sapphires may present a whole spectrum of colors with the exception of red.
-This is because red sapphires are put into their own category and called “rubies.”
+This is because red corundum gems are put into their own category and called "rubies."

 The blue variety of sapphire is a tremendously popular gemstone worldwide.
 It is part of the group called the Big 3 which also includes rubies and emeralds.
 Luckily for those born in September, blue sapphire is the most abundant and affordable option of the Big 3, making it widely accessible.